dhiaa00/Wanderlust--Traveling-Web-app/README.md

-# Wanderlust "E-Traveling Platform"
+# Wanderlust "Traveling Platform"

-Welcome to the algerian E-Traveling Platform repository!
+Welcome to the algerian Traveling Platform repository!
 This repository contains all the source code, documentation, and resources related to our innovative e-traveling platform.
 Whether you're a developer looking to contribute, a stakeholder seeking project updates, or a user interested in learning more about our platform, you've come to the right place.

 ## Table of Contents